GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_mpdf_tmp_location.md

 ## Description

-By default mPDF temporary files are stored in the system temporary directory.
+By default, mPDF temporary files are stored in the system temporary directory.
 This location was chosen to work around restrictions preventing the font cache being saved to disk in public folders on some hosting providers.

 ## Parameters